 1. Schedule a meeting with the teachers, principle and school nurse ahead of the first day.
 Review everything from medications, reactions, training those who need to know how to use an Epi Pen, where medications will be kept while at school, seating in cafeteria, school parties and snacks, will parents of other kids be told of your child’s allergies, field trips, bus transportation, etc. Ask for a 504 plan!
 Here’s a link to one that might help explain more what a 504 Plan is: https://www.foodallergy.org/advocacy/section-504-plans?

 2. Medical ID’s: I have (had) a variety of medical ID alert jewelry that she wears and always make sure that she has it on everyday.
-I buy my jewelry from an online company who has a great variety and so many different options to choose from.
-They are absolutely wonderful to work with and their communication is great.
-You can find them at: www.uniquemedicalid.com
+I buy my jewelry from an online companies.
+Here are a couple that I have used that are good to deal with: https://www.medicalidfashions.com/store/id-tags and https://www.roadid.com/

 3. Medicine: We’ve done this routine since she was in Pre-K and she is now going to the 4th grade so it has worked for us quite well.
 I fixed two medicine boxes (I bought my custom boxes off a website that is no longer active but I also found out that a regular plastic school pencil box works well which is what we use at home).
 My daughter carries an Epi Pen, Benadryl, and an Inhaler & Spacer in her boxes.
 One box stays in her classroom and remains with her teachers all day (even changing classes and going to lunch-so the box is with her at all times).
 The other box stays in her book bag.
 She is a car rider in the morning and a bus rider in the afternoon.
 Her bus driver is trained very well with all her medications.
 At the end of the day when she gets on the bus, the teacher takes her medicine box out of her book bag and hands it to the driver who keeps the box by his side during the route.
 When she gets off the bus, the driver hands her medicine box to her.
 The reason for this is some of those “what if’s” we came across in the brainstorming.
 If it remained in her book bag which is zipped up, “what if” she had a reaction on the bus and the driver was attempting to get her medicine out of her bag and the zipper was stuck?
 A few minutes that can turn into seconds, can cause a great deal of harm if you can’t get your hands on that medication.
 Also, in handing it to the driver each day, you don’t get complacent in forgetting that you have a child with severe allergies in your care.
 It’s a daily reminder.